About Me

 I start by listening - not assessing.

-Before I offer a single recommendation, I want to understand how your organization actually functions.
-The informal dynamics, the communication patterns, the unspoken pressures.
+Before I offer a single recommendation, I want to understand how your organization actually functions - the informal dynamics, the communication patterns, the unspoken pressures, the decisions that never seem to land cleanly.
 That takes time and genuine curiosity.
+I don't skip it.

 I work on the human side, not just the systems side.

 Processes matter.
-But how people communicate, make decisions, and carry responsibility matters more.
-I focus on both — because one without the other doesn't stick.
+But how people communicate, make decisions, carry responsibility - and whether they trust each other enough to be honest - matters more.
+Coaching is woven into every conversation.
+The operational work and the people work happen together, because one without the other doesn't stick.

 I apply appropriate pressure - with care.

-Moving an organization forward sometimes requires honest conversations about what isn't working.
-I don't avoid those.
-But I know how to have them in a way that builds trust rather than eroding it.
+Moving an organization forward sometimes requires honest conversations about what isn't working - about performance, about ownership, about patterns no one has named out loud.
+I don't avoid those conversations.
+I know how to have them in a way that builds trust rather than eroding it.

 I keep my client load small - intentionally.

 I work with a small number of organizations at a time.
-This isn't a scalability constraint.
-It's a quality commitment.
-Every engagement deserves full attention.
+Not because of capacity limits - because every engagement deserves full attention.
+The organizations I work with aren't a portfolio.
+They're a commitment.

 Reclaim: Dignity + Hope + Life